These really are just notes, put down as they come up:

 Two takes on the same problem, this an unsent comment on a post at Crooked Timber:

 Heresy is in the heart of the beholder, mostly.
-Much that's dogma now, including the teachings of the founder of Christianity himself, were heretical and even blasphemous in their contemporary context.
+Much that's dogma now, including the teachings of the founder of Christianity himself, were heretical and even blasphemous in their contemporary context.-

 It's interesting how the acceptance of the narrative lock, stock, and barrel as it's received parallels the acceptance of the framework around much of the more immediately political arguments that occupy the socius these days.